-Data Clean Rooms & Google Ads Data Hub
+Data Clean Rooms

 With the deprecation of the third-party cookie and the move towards a more privacy-safe environment, we have seen the rise of data clean rooms.
 These are essentially safe spaces where insights gleaned from platforms such as Facebook and Google, are commingled with first-party data from marketers, for measurement, attribution, and targeting.
-Google Ads Data Hub is one of the larger privacy-centric data warehouse initiatives providing customised analysis, alongside user privacy and high data security.
-It allows marketers to store ad server impression logs, and to combine these with other Google data sets across its marketing suite, as well as advertiser first-party data.
-Regrettably, unlike other clean rooms, no data is shared at an ID-level for syndication to engagement platforms beyond Google's own demand side platform.
 Although the advertiser data can be shared using a variety of identities, the clear focus has been on CRM and email, and most early cases have concentrated around this identifier class.